Dawson Knox Player Prop Bets for NFL Week 12 | Buffalo vs. New Orleans 11/25/2021

 Matchup vs. New Orleans

-- The Saints have the NFL's 21st-ranked pass defense this season, surrendering 267.1 yards per game through the air.
+- The 267.1 passing yards the Saints allow per game makes them the NFL's 21st-ranked pass defense this season.

-- At 1.3 passing TDs allowed per game, the Saints defense is ranked third in the NFL.
+- The Saints' defense is third in the NFL, conceding 1.3 passing touchdowns per game.

 Recent Performances

-- Knox put together an 80-yard performance against the Colts last week on six catches while being targeted 10 times.
+- Against the Colts last week, Knox was targeted 10 times and totaled 80 yards on six receptions.

-- Over his last three outings, Knox has put up 32.3 yards per game, reeling in seven passes on 11 targets.
+- In his last three games, Knox has caught seven passes on 11 targets for 97 yards, averaging 32.3 yards per game.

 Knox's Buffalo Teammates